Jungle Cubs: UK, Australia and New Zealand releases

-Three VHS releases containing 11 episodes of the series were released in the UK, Australia and New Zealand.
+Three VHS releases containing 11 episodes of the series were released in Australia and New Zealand, while the first volume saw a release in the UK and would later be re-released on DVD.
 These international releases included newly-animated wraparounds set at unspecified points during the original film with Mowgli (voiced by Tyler Mullen) interacting with the characters as adults, as they recall events from their childhood through the series' episodes.
 In these segments, Baloo is voiced by Ed Gilbert, Bagheera, Hathi, Kaa and Louie are voiced by Jim Cummings and Shere Khan is voiced by Tony Jay.
 Gilbert, Cummings and Jay reprised their roles from TaleSpin.